La Liga: Barca title dream over?

 Hard-fought draw

-Barca were perhaps lucky not to be trailing at halftime as its former player Jonathan dos Santos squandered two glorious chances to open the scoring for Villarreal.
+Barca was perhaps lucky not to be trailing at halftime as its former player Jonathan dos Santos squandered two glorious chances to open the scoring for Villarreal.

-Messi went close just before the break, Sergio Asenjo tipping his header over the crossbar while Luis Suarez failed to register his 100th Barca goal by firing right at the Villarreal goalkeeper.
+Messi went close just before the break, with Sergio Asenjo tipping his header over the crossbar, while Luis Suarez failed to register his 100th Barca goal by firing right at the Villarreal goalkeeper.

-The home side took the lead through Nicola Sansone, the striker finishing off after a fine run from compatriot and former AC Milan striker Alexandre Pato.
+The home side took the lead through striker Nicola Sansone, who finished off after a fine run from Brazilian compatriot and former AC Milan striker Alexandre Pato.

-Barca claimed handball as a Messi shot was blocked by the arm of Bruno Soriano and moments later, Messi struck the post.
+Barca claimed handball as a Messi shot was blocked by the arm of Bruno Soriano, and moments later Messi struck the post.
 Then, in the 90th minute, he curled a brilliant set piece into the top corner.

 "The team deserved more, we deserved to win, but football is not always fair," Enrique explained.